 The Agricultural Education Club is open to anyone interested in Agricultural Education or FFA—you don't have to be an Agricultural Education major.
 We work with the Minnesota FFA Association and host a Fall and Winter Invitational, as well as assist with the State FFA Convention in the spring.
 The Ag Ed Club networks with colleges across the state and maintains relationships with agricultural companies.
 Great opportunities await you in the Ag Ed Club.
 Members have traveled to Chicago, Costa Rica, and Switzerland for educational study tours.
 Members may also have the opportunity to attend the National FFA Convention in Indianapolis.

-This group is for students majoring in Bioproducts Marketing and Management (BPMM).
-Activities include social events and activities that complement BPMM topics.
+This group is for students majoring in (or interested in) Bioproducts Marketing and Management (BPMM).
+The club provides education about the past, present, and future of business, sustainability, science, technology, and engineering.
+Sustainable business practices are a particular focus.
 (NOTE: This group was formerly called the Student Chapter of the Forest Products Society.)
+See contact info on BBE department site.

 The Block and Bridle Club is a social/professional club that allows students interested in Animal Science an opportunity to meet with other students, plan activities, and interact with faculty.
 Block and Bridle is a national organization which holds a national convention once a year.
 The club's emphasis is in beef cattle, sheep, swine, and horses.
 Programs include speakers, social events, and fundraisers.
 Block and Bridle is an excellent opportunity for networking on campus and for future job opportunities.
 Planned annual activities include the state FFA invitational judging contest, the State Hereford Sale, Minnesota Royal, annual Steer and Heifer Show, and a barbecue.
 The only requirement for membership is an interest in Animal Science.
 Students can join anytime.